Enanter/SimplePipelineCore/README.md

 ### Objectives:

 * following RISC-V 32 integer Instruction Set Architecture.
-* implementing out-of-order pipeline microarchitecture.
+* implementing another pathway for conditional & unconditional branching.
 * receiving and processing data directly without load/store data to a memory/reg.
 * optimizing the microarchitecture for looping and receiving data.